Senior Citizens Can Go to College for Free or Cheap in All 50 States

 Student will still pay application and course fees.

-A senior citizen age 65 or older can take up to six tuition-free credit hours the University of Texas at Austin.
+A senior citizen age 65 or older can take up to six tuition-free credit hours at the University of Texas at Austin.

 Residents age 62 and up may enroll tuition-free at a state institution, space permitting; a quarterly registration fee is required.